Nayyelin-14/FinalPJ/README.md

       npm start
       ```

-### Environment Variables
-Make sure to set the following environment variables in your `.env` files:

-#### Frontend:
-- `REACT_APP_API_URL`: URL of your backend API.

-#### Backend:
-- `MONGO_URI`: Connection string to your MongoDB database.
-- `JWT_SECRET`: A secret key used for JWT authentication.
-- `PORT`: The port on which the backend server will run (default: 5000).

-## Contributing
-If you'd like to contribute to this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.